 The new guidelines would prevent nursing homes from being penalized more than the maximum fine per incident of $20,965 even for continuing, flagrant transgressions that remain uncorrected for months.
 According to Janet Wells, a consultant for California Advocates for Nursing Home Reform, these policy changes would reverse course just as “some egregious violations and injuries to residents are being penalized – finally – at a level that gets the industry’s attention and isn’t just the cost of doing business.”

-Although there are certainly some valid reasons for attempting to reduce government bureaucracy, once again the Trump administration is supporting policies that favor profits for big business over the safety of the American people.
+Although there are certainly some valid reasons for attempting to reduce government bureaucracy, once again the federal government is supporting policies that favor profits for big business over the safety of the American people.
 We must do everything we can to protect our country’s most vulnerable citizens, including nursing home residents.

 If you suspect your loved one may have been subjected to nursing home negligence, our experienced injury attorneys can assist you in discovering whether abuse has actually occurred and advise you regarding the appropriate legal action.
 Please call DBJ today at 1-800-875-5972 for a free consultation.